What are the Different Types of Surgeons?

 When the word “surgeon” comes to mind, most of us think of general surgeons .They can diagnose and treat patients with a broad range of conditions in almost any area of the body.
 With additional training, they can also specialize in one of the following areas: pediatrics, critical care, vascular and hand surgery.

 You’ve heard of them, but did you know that plastic surgeons don’t just make aesthetic adjustments to a person’s body features and face (also known as cosmetic surgery)?
 They also specialize in the repair, replacement and reconstruction of the form and function of the body and its underlying system.

 Also called oral and maxillofacial surgeons, they specialize in dentistry that involves diagnosing, treating and performing surgery in the area of the mouth, jaws and face.
-They can administer anesthesia for dental work as well as perform reconstructive and cosmetic surgery on the lower area of the face.
+They can administer anesthesia for dental work as well as perform reconstructive and cosmetic procedures on the lower area of the face.

 When it comes to the brain, neurological surgeons are the professionals.
 They work to diagnose, evaluate, treat, prevent and rehabilitate patients with disorders that affect their brains, spinal cord, spine, surrounding nerves and skull.
 Pediatric neurosurgeons work specifically with children who suffer head injuries, seizure disorders and other brain- or head-related issues.

 Focusing on the female patient, obstetrician and gynecologists who perform surgery manage care of the reproductive system, pregnancy and labor and delivery.
 They can further specialize in areas such as: Gynecology Oncology; Maternal Fetal Medicine; Infertility and Reproductive Endocrinology; and Female Pelvic Medicine and Reconstructive Surgery.

 While the above list of surgeons may sound familiar, the next six might be a new discovery.
 Find out what other areas surgeons can specialize in below.